akka/akka/akka-docs/src/main/paradox/typed/guide/modules.md

 * How to assemble reusable pieces of event/data processing into flexible pipelines.
 * How to connect asynchronous services in a flexible way to each other with high performance.
 * How to provide or consume Reactive Streams compliant interfaces to interface with a third party library.

-### HTTP

-[Akka HTTP](https://doc.akka.io/docs/akka-http/current/) is a separate module from Akka.

-The de facto standard for providing APIs remotely, internal or external, is [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
-Akka provides a library to construct or consume such HTTP services by giving a set of tools to create HTTP services (and serve them) and a client that can be used to consume other services.
-These tools are particularly suited to streaming in and out a large set of data or real-time events by leveraging the underlying model of Akka Streams.

-Some of the challenges that HTTP tackles:

-* How to expose services of a system or cluster to the external world via an HTTP API in a performant way.
-* How to stream large datasets in and out of a system using HTTP.
-* How to stream live events in and out of a system using HTTP.

 ### Example of module use